gatsbyjs/gatsby/docs/blog/2019-03-18-releasing-new-schema-customization/index.md

   - graphql
 ---

-Two weeks ago, we talked about [new schema customization API](/blog/2019-03-04-new-schema-customization/).
-Today we are making this suite of new APIs and enhancements available in `gatsby`@`2.2.0`.
+Two weeks ago, we announced our plans for a [new schema customization API](/blog/2019-03-04-new-schema-customization/).
+Today we are making this set of new APIs and enhancements available to all in `gatsby`@`2.2.0`.

 ```shell
 npm install gatsby --save